stephenverderame/cpp_book/src/move/optimizations.md

 Test * t = reinterpret_cast<Test*>(buffer);

 // yes this is a pointer and not a value, but this is just the general idea
-// and not even close to an actual implementation t->~RVO();
+// and not an actual implementation t->~RVO();
 ```